alexandrainst/alexandra-ml-template/{{cookiecutter.project_name}}/README.md

 ### Installation

-1. Run `make install`, which installs Poetry (if it isn't already installed), sets up a virtual environment and all Python dependencies therein.
+1. Run `make install`, which sets up a virtual environment and all Python dependencies therein.
 2. Run `source .venv/bin/activate` to activate the virtual environment.

 ### Adding and Removing Packages